lintingbin/Erl-AutoCompletion/README.md

 If you comment out this configuration, you will read all the files that have been opened by Sublime as the value for this configuration item.

+#### Autocomplete on ":"

+If you want auto-completion on ":", you can define a trigger in the Sublime User or Erlang preferences:

+    # User/Preferences.sublime-settings or User/Erlang.sublime-settings
+    {
+        // ...
+        "auto_complete_triggers": [{"selector": "source.erlang", "characters": ":"}],
+    }

 Discussing
 ----
 - [Submit issue](https://github.com/lintingbin2009/Erl-AutoCompletion/issues)